STEM OPT Frequently Asked Questions

 - Self-Evaluation Page of Form I-983 must be submitted to ISP at the completion of 12 months on STEM OPT

-- Final Evaluation Page of Form I-983 must be submitted to ISP at the completion of 24 months on STEM OPT, or upon completion of work for the employer, whichever is sooner
+- Final Evaluation Page of Form I-983 must be submitted to ISP at the completion of 24 months on STEM OPT, or upon completion of work for a particular employer, whichever is sooner